No matter the purpose of your website, slow web pages will turn visitors away, right away.

 Don’t use lazy loading if you don’t need it.
 There are a few reasons why too much lazy loading might detract from your site:

-To summarize, if a page is short and/or contains mainly lightweight content (i.e. text-dominant with minimal images/videos), it’s best to avoid over-engineering with lazy loading.
+To summarize, lazy loading is great for specific goals, but if a page is short and/or contains mainly lightweight content (i.e. text-dominant with minimal images/videos), it’s best to avoid over-engineering and use eager loading.
 My Sausage Dog Blog will work just fine without it.

 How to Implement Lazy Loading for Your Images

 There are different ways to add lazy loading to your site, depending on whether you want to interact directly with your website’s code.
 Some browsers might also apply lazy loading your web pages automatically.

 For a quick-and-easy option, search for a reputable and well-maintained add-on for your content management system or website builder.
 For example, WordPress has several plugins for lazy-loading images that will do much of the work for you.
 Other CMS platforms offer plugins/modules/extensions for the same purpose.

 You can toggle loading procedures with each image on a web page with the “loading” attribute.
 To specify the loading setting of an <img>, add the attribute to the tag as follows:

 <img src="image.png" loading="eager" alt="..." />